huntergps/handbook-docs/Fuse/03 - UI Components.md

 This small example will create a `Button` that covers the whole screen, and depending on where you started the preview process from, you'll see the `Message` output when you click the button.
 There is one difference from our previous examples at work here, namely: `Theme="Basic"`.
 We have previously not needed to rely on a `Theme` because we haven't really been working with anything that has a theme that can be applied.

-In Fuse, pretty much can easily be made clickable (and tappable, etc):
+In Fuse, pretty much anything can easily be made clickable (and tappable, etc):

 	<App>
 		<Rectangle Fill="#309">